kapouer/express-dom/README.md

 If NODE_ENV environment variable is not "production", and if `console` option is not set, server-side browser console is logged to stdout / stderr.

-To debug web pages,
+To debug web pages, set `DEVELOP` environment variable like this:
 `DEVELOP=1 node app.js`

-This disables loading of the page on server, and add *appended* load plugins to prepare plugins.
+This disables load phase (so that web pages are rendered on client only), and turn off backend browser cache.

 ## Backends